Boilermaker74/Shop-Till-You-Drop-E-Commerce-Back-End/README.md

 ![alt-text](./assets/Screenshot(118).png)

-In the "db" directory, enter the MySQL shell From the MySQL shell, source the schema.sql file which will create the ecommerce database.
+In the "db" directory, enter the MySQL shell.
+From the MySQL shell, source the schema.sql file which will create the ecommerce database.
 Type “exit” to exit the MySQL shell.